act-rules/act-rules.github.io/_rules/6cbcbe.md

 #### Passed example 8

-Links created via scripting with explicit role of link, but leads to the same resource:
+Links created via scripting with explicit role of link, but lead to the same resource:

 ```html
 <span role="link" tabindex="0"